davidvandebunte/davidvandebunte.gitlab.io/jb/notes/sr2-review.md

 In the code, there is no clear way to specify the standard deviation among slopes and the standard deviation among intercepts separately.
 If you check `precis` you'll see a vector, however.

 ## 14.3.
+Instruments and causal design

 > Of course sometimes it won’t be possible to close all of the non-causal paths or rule of (sic)
 > unobserved confounds.

+## 14.5.
+Continuous categories and the Gaussian process

-## 14.5.1.
+### 14.5.1.
 Example: Spatial autocorrelation in Oceanic tools.

 > This will allow us to estimate varying intercepts for each society that account for
 > non-independence in tools as a function of their geographical similarly.